- Start young – don’t wait for school to handle common maturity issues

 - Emphasize accepting responsibility for one’s actions (the things you can control)

-- Make honesty a priority in the home – explain why even little fibs lead to lack of trust (for both parents and children)
+- Make honesty a priority at home – explain why even little fibs lead to lack of trust (for both parents and children)

 - Focus on self-control and how it is a lifelong pursuit